 The Canada Revenue Agency (CRA) likes to keep track of everything, from where you live, to how much you make, to who you’re sharing a bedroom with.
 The good news is, if you’re in a common-law relationship, there are a number of tax benefits you can take advantage of.
-An online income tax calculator can help ensure you are filing your taxes accurately and maximizing your returns.
+CRA certified tax software like FastnEasyTax.com can help ensure you are filing your taxes accurately and maximizing your returns.
+You can create an account for free.
+Our program prompts you to claim eligible tax credit and deduction for your spouse or common-law.

 What Is a Common-Law Partner and How Is It Different from a Spouse?